th2-net/th2-infra-operator/README.md

 For more information about custom resources used in th2 and their configuration, please refer to [th2-documentation](https://github.com/th2-net/th2-documentation)

-infra-operator is also responsible for queues and user permission management on [RabbitMQ](https://www.rabbitmq.com/documentation.html).
+The infra-operator is also responsible for queues and users permission management on [RabbitMQ](https://www.rabbitmq.com/documentation.html).

 The list below covers the main duties and objectives of this component.

 #### Main objectives
 * It monitors Kubernetes events related to the _Th2CustomResources_ and generates or modifies the corresponding Helm Releases.
 * Based on the config map `rabbit-mq-app-config` which is deployed by infra-mgr, it creates Vhost in RabbitMQ for every schema namespace.
-* For each Vhost create user in RabbitMQ and configure its permissions.
+* For each Vhost it creates a user in RabbitMQ and configures its permissions.
-* Based on pins described in CRs and pins described in _Th2Link_ resources declare queues in RabbitMQ.
+* Based on the pins described in CRs, and the pins described in _Th2Link_ resources it declares queues in RabbitMQ.
-* Bind queues in RabbitMQ according to _Th2Link_ resources.
+* It binds queues in RabbitMQ according to _Th2Link_ resources.
 * Generate RabbitMQ configs for each resource that needs it.
 * Generate [gRPC](https://grpc.io/docs/) configs for each resource that needs it.